 Megan approaches all her patients holistically .and believes education is the cornerstone of every treatment.
 She aims to implement preventative measures to avoid injuries and empower her patients with strategies to self-manage their conditions over the long term.
 She has a strong focus on exercise and movement in her treatment programmes.

 After completing her Psychology degree at Nottingham University Megan went on to gain a Masters in Physiotherapy from Queen Margaret’s University in Edinburgh.
 Since then, she has worked in a number of different settings, including Musculoskeletal clinics in the NHS and private Pilates practise the UK; Neurological and community rehabilitation clinics in Sydney and in a deeply rural hospital in South Africa.

-Outside of the clinic, Rowan enjoys keeping active with running, rock climbing and dancing.
+Outside of the clinic, Rowan enjoys keeping active with long distance running.
 He also loves to attend dance performances and other arts events on the weekends.

 Currently on Maternity Leave

 Annabelle enjoys treating a wide range of musculoskeletal conditions, with a specific interest in shoulder, neck and spinal injuries.
 She also incorporates Clinical Pilates/Rehab with many of her clients to ensure excellent long-term outcomes.
 Annabelle has undertaken further training in her areas of interest including; shoulder injury diagnosis and management, spinal physiotherapy, tendon rehabilitation and she holds Clinical Pilates qualifications.

 Annabelle graduated from the University of Melbourne with a Doctor of Physiotherapy in 2016, and prior to this she completed a Bachelor of Health Science in Musculoskeletal Therapy.
 She believes her previous training has enabled her to treat and manage injuries with a holistic approach to get the best results for her clients.